DeveloppeurPascal/one-shot-tools/README.md

 Create a Delphi projects group from the list of projects found in a repository tree.

+This program is no longer available here.
+It's now [GroupProj Updater](https://groupprojupdater.olfsoftware.fr).
+Its sources files are available [from this repository](https://github.com/DeveloppeurPascal/GroupProjUpdater).

 ### DisplayDPROJContent

 Displays the content of Delphi project options file.